Keyword research guide: focus on intent and conversion

-- 64.4% of #1 pages rank for multiple 1000+ volume keywords - One page, multiple gains
+- 64.4% of #1 pages rank for multiple 1000+ volume keywords — one page, multiple wins

-- Belgian consumers search in Dutch - Our clients see 40% more conversions with local keywords
+- Belgian consumers search in Dutch — our clients see 40% more conversions with local keywords

-- High CPC keywords convert 3x better - Focus on commercial intent, not volume
+- High CPC keywords convert 3x better — focus on commercial intent, not volume

-- Competitor gap analysis delivers quick wins - Our method finds missed opportunities within 48 hours
+- Competitor gap analysis delivers quick wins — our method finds missed opportunities within 48 hours

 The Belgian keyword reality check

 Belgian and Dutch markets are fundamentally different.
-This is often underestimated, but at ClickForest, we have the data:
+This is often underestimated, but at ClickForest we have the data:

-Our local SEO projects demonstrate:
+Our local SEO projects show:

-Dutch keywords convert 40% better than English translations
+- Dutch-language keywords convert 40% better than English translations

-Local + service combinations have 5x less competition
+- Local + service combinations have 5x less competition

-Seasonal patterns in Belgium are unique (Q4 is not the dominant sales season)
+- Seasonal patterns in Belgium are unique (Q4 is not the dominant sales season)

 What Google’s experts say about modern keyword research